dts-hosting/terraform-aws-dspace/README.md

 whether to use public vs. private subnets with a NAT gateway; the specifics of how security groups are defined, and so on).

-For the `IAM ECS role` the easy option is to assign these prefab policies:
+For the `IAM ECS role` the easy option is to assign these prefab policies to a role used by ECS services and autoscaling resources (if applicable):

 - AmazonEC2ContainerRegistryReadOnly
+- AmazonEC2ContainerServiceforEC2Role
 - AmazonECS_FullAccess
+- AmazonSSMManagedInstanceCore
 - AmazonSSMReadOnlyAccess

 The example project represents one way externally created resources